 Picnic tables, bear boxes, fire rings, and flush toilets are available at String Lake.
 Follow fire regulations when building a fire.

 Bears frequent String Lake.
 Food should be stored in a bear box when not being used.
 Never abandon food or feed wildlife.

-Catholic Bay Picnic AreaThe Catholic Bay picnic area sits above Jackson Lake with a trail that leads down to the shore.
+Catholic Bay Picnic AreaThe Catholic Bay Picnic Area sits above Jackson Lake with a trail that leads down to the shore.
 This is one of the few picnic areas with fire grates.
 Follow fire regulations if having a fire.
 Picnic tables, a vault toilet, and trash and recycling are available.

 Adjacent to the picnic area is the Chapel of the Sacred Heart, a historic chapel run by the Catholic Church.
 Visitors are welcome to visit the chapel.

-Jackson Lake Dam Picnic AreaThe Jackson Lake Dam picnic area is below the dam on the north side of the Snake River.
+Jackson Lake Dam Picnic AreaThe Jackson Lake Dam Picnic Area is below the dam on the north side of the Snake River.
 Large cottonwood trees shade several picnic tables.
 Minimal facilities include a vault toilet and trash receptacles.

 A short walk leads to the outwash from the dam.
-Many visitors launch non-motorized boats to float the river down toward Pacific Creek.
+Many visitors launch non-motorized boats to float down the river toward Pacific Creek.
 The dam outflow is a popular place for fishing.

-Two Ocean Lake Picnic AreaThe Two Ocean Lake picnic area is next to the parking lot and trailhead.
+Two Ocean Lake Picnic AreaThe Two Ocean Lake Picnic Area is next to the parking lot and trailhead.
 A few tables, a fire grate, a vault toilet, and trash receptacles are available.
 Conifer trees provide some shade and the lake is visible.